Paige (wrestler): Early life

 Saraya-Jade Bevis was born in Norwich on 17 August 1992, the daughter of professional wrestlers Julia Hamer-Bevis and Patrick Bevis.
 Her older brother Zak, older half-brother Roy, and nephew Ricky are also wrestlers.
 The family runs the World Association of Wrestling (WAW) promotion in Norwich, while her mother also owns and operates the female-only Bellatrix Female Warriors (BFW) promotion in Norwich.
 Her mother once wrestled while unknowingly seven months pregnant with Bevis.

 Bevis grew up in a council house in Norwich, where she attended The Hewett School.
 As a child, she was scared of wrestling because of the injuries suffered by her family, and instead wanted to become a zoologist.
 From the age of 10, she would occasionally get in the ring and fight her brothers while her father taught her wrestling moves.
 Bevis's younger brother died when she was 13.
 At the age of 15, she started working as a bouncer and bartender at her parents' pub while they were away for wrestling bookings.

 In the mid-2020s, Bevis disclosed that during her childhood, she and her brother Zak were sexually abused by a guest staying regularly at their home.
 Bevis's parents did not know about the abuse, and Bevis herself was not able to process the trauma until a 2021 phone call with Zak.
 Bevis has stated the trauma of her abuse contributed to drug abuse later in life.

 Professional wrestling career

-European independent circuit (2005–2011)
+Early career (2005–2011)

 Bevis made her debut in 2005, at the age of 13, when her father, who was running a wrestling show, asked her to replace a wrestler who failed to turn up.
 Her earliest recorded match was in April 2006 when she, using the ring name Britani Knight, teamed with her mother for a loss in a triple threat tag team match in World Association of Wrestling (WAW).
 Knight then allied with Melodi to form a tag team called the Norfolk Dolls (based on the movie The California Dolls) and they wrestled in multiple English promotions.
 The Norfolk Dolls won the new World Association of Women's Wrestling (WAWW) Tag Team Championship in June 2007 by defeating the Legion of Womb, but it became inactive due to no title defences by the Norfolk Dolls.